toddr/Bit-Vector/README.txt

 and link the resulting output file "BitVector.o" with your application, which in turn should include "ToolBox.h" and "BitVector.h" (in this order).

+See also the file "test.c" in the "examples" subdirectory of this distribution for an example application (play around with it, e.g. by changing the input vectors and the number of bits, and see what happens).

 Example applications:
 ---------------------